 Braids

-The guide flag is the piece of plastic that you find under the chassis.
-It directs the car along the track surface.
+Located underneath the chassis, the guide flag is a pivotal piece of plastic that directs the car along the track.

 Gears